sharadkap/selphi/README.md

 When the test is running, refrain from moving the mouse pointer around in the active window.

 The Drag+Drop actions use mouse position, so moving the mouse around will interfere with that, likely breaking execution.

-Don't mind that EOFError, it's a workaround for the debugger.